 Modern Slavery Act 2015 - Modern slavery and human trafficking statement

-At its meeting on 26 November 2019 Council considered a Modern slavery and human trafficking statement and authorised the Chair of Council to sign the statement on its behalf.
-The following is the approved statement which was signed by Sir David Warren, Chair of Council, January 2020.
+At its meeting on 15 December 2020 Council considered a Modern slavery and human trafficking statement and authorised the Chair of Council to sign the statement on its behalf.
+The following is the approved statement which was signed by Dame Ursula Brennan, Chair of Council, February 2021.

 Modern Slavery and Human Trafficking Statement

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.

 The University of Kent is committed to ensuring that there is no modern slavery or human trafficking in its supply chains, corporate activities or in any part of its business, and reviews its workplace policies and procedures to assess their effectiveness in identifying and tackling modern slavery issues.

 The University of Kent is an exempt charity regulated by the Office for Students on behalf of the Charity Commission for England and Wales.
 The University’s Royal Charter of 1965 established the University Council as the supreme governing body of the institution.
 The University Council serves as the University's board of trustees and has overall responsibility for the University's strategic aims and direction in the furtherance of the objects defined by the Charter.

 From the Royal Charter, the objects of the University are;

 “to advance education and disseminate knowledge by teaching, scholarship and research for the public benefit.”